Current Students

 Linda Kramer

-Program Specialist I [LAS]
+Communications Specialist II [LAS]

 Linda Kramer is a first year PhD student.
 She will slowly be working her way towards her degree since she also works full-time for the university.
 She’s originally from Chicago, Illinois and came to Iowa from Milwaukee, Wisconsin.